Noskcaj19/simple-ast/README.md

 A library to create simple ast parsers using regex based rules.

-Currently mostly limited to Discord-flavored markdown, intended for use in [discord clients](https://github.com/terminal-discord/weechat-discord)
+Originally for Discord-flavored markdown, intended for use in [discord clients](https://github.com/terminal-discord/weechat-discord)

+The api is generic and should allow custom ast types and rules.